cschneggenburger/group-2-project-1/README.md

 # Industry Analysis
 We analyzed the layoffs in the tech sector from 2020 to 2024, to determine what industrys were most effected and to identify any trends.
 ## Code Snippits
-The follow is a significant portion of the code used to clean, filter, and visualize the data for industry level analysis
+The following is a significant portion of the code used to clean, filter, and visualize the data for industry level analysis
 ```
 #Find total employees laid off in Top 5 companies and then all others and display results
 industry_totals = grouped_df_a['Laid_Off'].sum()